Control-M SaaS Migration

 The tool migrates your self-hosted Control-M/Server to a SaaS Control-M/Server and produces a Deploy_Server_Report-<Server_Name>.xslx Excel file in the report folder.

-5. (Optional) Migrate Control-M MFT, Application Integrator, and Control-M Integration local connection profiles (LCPs) to SaaS-supported centralized connection profiles (CCPs), as described in Migrating Local to Centralized Connection Profiles.
+5. (Optional) Do one of the following to migrate Control-M MFT, Control-M for Databases, Application Integrator, and Control-M Integration local connection profiles (LCPs) to SaaS-supported connection profiles:

 • Ask the BMC Pre-sales team to help you migrate your Control-M for MFT Enterprise sites to Control-M SaaS.